 If you spend time at public pools or inside locker rooms, you should also make sure to wear sandals or another type of footwear at all times.
 This prevents direct contact with the fungus that causes athlete’s foot.

-To diagnose athlete’s foot, Dr. Blue carefully observes your feet and toes, looking for signs of redness, cracked skin, or general irritation.
-He also orders laboratory tests to rule out other conditions that present similar symptoms like psoriasis or a skin infection.
+To diagnose athlete’s foot, your provider carefully observes your feet and toes, looking for signs of redness, cracked skin, or general irritation.
+They also order laboratory tests to rule out other conditions that present similar symptoms like psoriasis or a skin infection.

-Lastly, Dr. Blue conducts a test called skin lesion potassium hydroxide.
-He scrapes a sample of infected skin from between your toes and places it in potassium hydroxide.
+Lastly, your physician conducts a test called skin lesion potassium hydroxide.
+They scrape a sample of infected skin from between your toes and places it in potassium hydroxide.
 This solution destroys human tissue cells but leaves fungal cells intact.
-Dr. Blue looks at your sample under a microscope to determine if you have athlete’s foot.
+You provider looks at your sample under a microscope to determine if you have athlete’s foot.

-If you have a mild case of athlete’s foot, Dr. Blue might recommend treatment with an over-the-counter ointment or lotion.
+If you have a mild case of athlete’s foot, your physician might recommend treatment with an over-the-counter ointment or lotion.
 More serious cases may require prescription medications.
-Depending on your symptoms, Dr. Blue might recommend an antifungal spray, powder, cream, or liquid.
+Depending on your symptoms, your provider might recommend an antifungal spray, powder, cream, or liquid.

 If your athlete’s foot doesn’t respond to topical medications, you might benefit from an oral antifungal medication.
 There are several types of oral antifungals, including griseofulvin, itraconazole, and terbinafine.